Chris-small1234/FirebaseAuthenticationTutorial/README.md

 ## Project Documentation

 **Step 1: Creation** <br/>
-I created a new android porject in java and placed it in this repo.
+I created a new android project in java
+I also needed to create the firebase project that I will be using.

 **Step 2: Dependancies** <br/>
 Add Firebase Authentication to dependancies in build.gradle (Module).